Close Menu

 DISABLED VETERANS QUALIFY FOR SSA EXPEDITED REVIEW

-Did you know that Veterans who are 100% service-connected qualify for expedited review with the Social Security Administration?
-This means that if you apply for Social Security Disability, you may not have to wait so long for a decision.
+Are you a disabled veteran?
+Did you know that Veterans who are 100% service connected qualify for expedited review with the Social Security Administration?
+This means that if you file an application for SSD benefits, you may not have to wait so long for a decision.
+Currently, the normal weight for an initial decision is anywhere from six to eight months.
+Sometimes it is longer.
+Therefore, getting a quick review is a benefit to Veterans.

 Because you are a Veteran, the SSA is giving your case faster processing.
-However, you must also be 100% disabled by the Veterans Administration to qualify.
-If you need to file a claim for service-connected Veterans benefits, then go to the VA website to start your application.
+However, you must also have a 100% rating from the Veterans Administration to qualify for quick review.
+If you need to file a claim for service connected Veterans benefits, then go to the VA website and start your application.
+The VA rating system is not like the SSA system.
+Instead, the VA system favors the applicant because doubts about evidence are resolved in favor of the Veteran.

-THE DIFFERENCE BETWEEN THE VA RATING SYSTEM AND SSA DISABILITY BENEFITS
+THE DIFFERENCE BETWEEN THE VA RATING SYSTEM AND SSD BENEFITS

 Both Social Security and the VA pay disability benefits to those that qualify.
 However, the two government programs have very different rules for getting benefits.
 Under the VA program, there is a rating system.
 The rating system applies if you have injuries while in service.
 It is possible to obtain some form of monthly Veterans disability benefits even if you can still work.
 SSA benefits are not like that.